A Mere 12 Data Points per Year

 Our Experience at Emporia Energy

-Emporia Energy has spent the last year researching and developing a new solution for Smart Home Energy.
-From the beginning, we focused on helping consumers save money, resources, and carbon.
-As we together move further into the transition discussed above, Emporia has not wavered.
-We remain convinced that exceptional customer experience through mobile technology provides the key to unlock large-scale efficiencies and value to users.
+Emporia Energy spent most of 2018 researching and developing a new solution for Smart Home Energy.
+During this time, Emporia purchased and tested the devices listed in the table above.
+From the beginning, we focused on helping consumers save money, resources, and carbon — all while protecting their most important appliances.
+As we together move further into the energy transition discussed above, Emporia has not wavered.
+We remain convinced that exceptional customer experience through mobile technology provides the key to unlocking large-scale efficiencies and value to users.

-As we launched, we felt that most efforts would revolve around developing back-end and app software.
+As we launched, we anticipated that most efforts would revolve around developing back-end and app software.
 In other words, we felt certain that the hardware to measure and manage energy in real-time existed in the market.
-Further, we believed we could find this hardware at prices attractive for widespread adoption.
+Further, we believed we could find this hardware at prices supporting widespread adoption.
 However, the more we looked and the more we sampled available solutions, the more we failed to find them.
 Such devices as we envisioned had yet to be developed.

 The Emporia Vue: Two Solutions